Saddam Haftar: Politics

-On 1 November 2021, Haftar reportedly visited Tel Aviv for a secret meeting with Israeli officials, allegedly seeking to establish diplomatic relations in return for Israeli "military and diplomatic assistance".
+On 1 November 2021, Haftar reportedly visited Tel Aviv for a secret meeting with Israeli officials, allegedly seeking to establish diplomatic relations in return for Israeli "military and diplomatic assistance."
 It is unknown whom he met there, and Libya and Israel currently have no diplomatic relations.

 Later that same month, Haftar allegedly guaranteed the safety of Saif al-Islam Gaddafi and Bashir Saleh to register themselves as presidential candidates in Sabha.

 Ten days later, the Tariq Ben Zeyad Brigade, led by Saddam and Khalid, stormed the courthouse in Sabha to prevent judges from hearing Saif al-Islam Gaddafi's appeal to participate in the presidential election.
 The gunmen used arms against the staffers and judges and then kicked them out.
 In January 2023, Khalifa Haftar pledged to withdraw from the Libyan presidential election on the condition that his sons Saddam and Belqasim are allowed to run.
 Saddam Haftar is seen as the heir apparent of Khalifa Haftar.

 On 28 April 2025, Saddam, as the envoy of Libyan National Army commander Khalifa Haftar, met in Washington D.C. with Massad Boulos, senior advisor to U.S. President Donald Trump, and other senior Republican officials, focusing on advancing U.S. interests to achieve "a secure, unified, and prosperous Libya."
 He possibly agreed to a deal with the United States to deport immigrants from the U.S. to Libya.

 Arrest warrant

 In August 2024, Spain issued an arrest warrant for Saddam Haftar while he was returning to Libya from Italy, alleging that he was involved in smuggling a shipment of weapons, destined for the United Arab Emirates, that was intercepted by Spanish police several months earlier.
-Various American oligarchs began pressuring Spain to nullify its arrest warrant for Saddam Haftar.
+Various Western powers began pressuring Spain to nullify its arrest warrant for Saddam Haftar.
 Saddam Haftar was reportedly detained for questioning at an airport in Naples for an hour after his name appeared on a common EU database.